Skip to the content.

 print("Hello World")

 Before we run it, we need to select a Python interpreter: within VSCode, open the Command Palette (Ctrl+Shift+P), and then type Python: Select Interpreter command to search, then select the command.
-The command presents a list of available interpreters that VS Code can find automatically, you should be able to see bk7084-env, the environment we just created.
+The command presents a list of available interpreters that VS Code can find automatically, you should be able to see compsim, the environment we just created.
 Click to choose it.
-If you don’t see the name bk7084-env, close VS Code, open Ananconda-Prompt then run command
+If you don’t see the name compsim run the command|:

 image